reembyounis/AlgoVisualizer/README.md

 - no progress due to other obligations

 week 10:
-- added bfs, dfs, dikstra algorithms.
+- added bfs, dfs, dijkstra algorithms.